DMoest/eBike-backend-laravel/README.md

 REST-API for third party application/plugins development.

 <br>

 ## Application usage
+Make sure to have PHP version 8.x installed in the environment you intend to run the application.

 ### Setup Database
+In case you want to run your application with MongDB as your datbase

-First you need a working database to collect/write data to/from.
+Second you need a working database to collect/write data to/from.
 All information regarding connections to private/protected information should be stored safely in a .env file inside the directory 'backend/'.
 Create a .env file in bachend/ directory.
 Create a srv MongoDB connection defined with the database related environmental variables.
 You need the following to get setup:
 * ```DB_CONNECTION``` - This should be 'mongodb'.